The paper machine.

 The Fourdrinier Machine, by mass-producing cheap wood-pulp-based paper, made possible the wide dissemination of information.
-The availability of cheap paper led to inventions of faster ways to print and the Gutenberg-style manual printing press gave way to the rotary printing press which, when powered by a steam engine, could churn out millions of pages of print per press each day.
-News and information became available to anyone who could read and, coupled with the proliferation of public libraries[2], information was no longer the province of the elite.
+The availability of cheap paper led to inventions of faster ways to print.
+The Gutenberg/Franklin-style manual printing press gave way to the rotary printing press which, when powered by a steam engine, could churn out millions of pages of print per press each day.
+News and information became available to anyone who could read and, coupled with the proliferation of public libraries[2], information no longer was the province of the elite.

 All because of cheap paper.